Geographic Information Systems (GIS)

 Typically offered in Fall only

-This course provides fundamental skills for geospatial programming.
-Topics include calling geographic processing tools, batch processing, performing file i/o in an external computing language and building, graphical user interfaces and displays.
-To support these tasks, students learn basic programming concepts, such as pseudocode, flow-control, code re-use, and debugging.
-In the final project, students streamline GIS work-flow and customize GIS user interfaces.
+This course equips students with essential skills for geospatial programming.
+Topics include computer programming to call geospatial processing tools, batch process, performing file reading/writing, and generating displays.
+To support these tasks, students learn basic programming concepts, such as pseudocode, flow-control, code reuse, and debugging.
+In the final project, students streamline GIS workflows and customize GIS user interfaces.
 Familiarity with GIS software is required, but no prior programming experience is expected.

 Typically offered in Fall and Spring